mattmotoki/cell-division/README.md

 Play the game at https://mattmotoki.github.io/

 ## How to Play
 Player take turns placing their cells.
 A player’s cells divide when they connect with each other; vertical, horizontal and diagonal connections are allowed.
-Your score is equal to the total number of cell that you have on the board.
-The game ends when the board is full and the winner is the player with the most cells.
+Your score is equal to the total number of cells that you have on the board.
+The game ends when the board is full.
+The winner is the player with the most cells.

 ## Implementation